matthewfeickert-talks/talk-uw-madison-seminar-2025/talk.md

 ]

 .bold.center[Having access to the gradients can make the fit orders of magnitude faster than finite difference]

 ---
+# SLIDE TO ADD: Bringing gradients into our tools

+* Applying gradients to systematic calculations

+---
 # New Art: Analysis as a Differentiable Program